arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 03/11/2024 23:00 (UTC)`.
+The last change was detected on `Saturday 03/16/2024 18:41 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code